 Deductibles: Two different deductible options are typically part of a med mal policy: “Indemnity-Only (Loss-Only)” deductibles are paid when a payment of indemnity needs to be made by the insured; insureds pay an “Indemnity and Expense” deductible even if an indemnity payment is not required.
 This deductible covers legal fees incurred when a claim is filed.

 It’s a reality of the medical profession: Most physicians will get sued at least once during their careers.
-And finding out the cost
+And finding out the cost for medical malpractice insurance is a primary way to protect a practice, a career, a reputation.

 According to a January 2016 New England Journal of Medicine study, three out of every four physicians 65 years old or younger will be sued for medical malpractice.
 And almost 20% will have made an indemnity payment.
-The stakes are even greater for physicians in
+The stakes are even greater for physicians in high risk specialties like neurosurgery or obstetrics/gynecology.
+Of those specialties, a whopping 99% of physicians will have been sued before age 65, and 71% percent will have lost.

 So, yes, physicians need sufficient medical malpractice insurance.